viniciuskneves/articles/use-aws-through-github-actions-without-secret-keys.md

 It all started with the following question: How do we [safely store AWS IAM User Keys (Access and Secret) created by IaC](https://serverfault.com/questions/1096129/safely-store-aws-iam-user-keys-access-and-secret-created-by-iac)?

-Imagine the following scenario: you've a Bucket that will host your Frontend assets.
+Imagine the following scenario: you have a Bucket that will host your Frontend assets.
 Your Frontend lives in another repository and you use, in my example, GitHub Actions to deploy (move) those files to the Bucket.
 You want to give permission to your GitHub Actions to perform that and only that.

 You can, of course, add your credentials to the repository but you will give it too many permissions.

-You can create an User, in your infrastructure, that has only the permission needed by GitHub Actions.
-This sounds a way better already.
+You can create a User, in your infrastructure, that has only the permission needed by GitHub Actions.
+This sounds way better already.
 The issue is: where do we store this User's keys?
 1. We can have the keys as Output of our Stack.
 It is not safe, everyone that has access to the logs from your GitHub Action can see it (imagine an open source repository).
 2. We can store these keys in SSM.
 It works but everyone that has access to SSM has access to it (not a big deal in my case).
 3. We can store these keys in Secrets Manager.
 It works but everyone that has access to Secrets Manager has access to it (not a big deal in my case).
 4. We can generate the keys manually.
 It works and only the person that generated the keys will know it (hopefully store them in GitHub Secrets and forget about it).

-All the steps above work at some extent.
+All the steps above work to some extent.
 The only one that doesn't require any manual effort is option 1. which is the least secure one.

 The best approach, from my understanding, is another one.
-I would like to go through it step by step and how to setup it using AWS CDK.
+I would like to go through it step by step and how to setup it up using AWS CDK.

 ## OpenID Connect (OIDC)

 Since October of 2021 GitHub Actions allow it: https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/

-OpenID Connect allows you to connect an external provider (GitHub Actions) with you AWS account.
+OpenID Connect allows you to connect an external provider (GitHub Actions) with your AWS account.
 You can read more about it here: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html

-The external provider will assume a defined role which has the permissions (policies) we need.
+The external provider will assume a defined role that has the permissions (policies) we need.
 You can read more about IAM roles here: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html

 Breaking it into steps:
 1. We need a policy that allows us to move files into the Bucket (nothing more than that);